nmeri17/suphle-docs/src/docs/v1/container/index.md

 In practice, this refers to the process of type-hinting class constructors or specific methods of certain interfaces in order to reference predefined entities.
 These entities could be anything from interfaces to base types or primitives.
 The important takeaway is that developer doesn't get to use the `new` keyword or instantiate the constructor's arguments prior to their introduction into the required class.

 Auto-wiring is not some abstract concept only used to intercept request objects in action methods.
-It should be part and parcel of your codebase in order for those dependencies to be easily replaceable both during mocking and refactoring.
+It should be part and parcel of your codebase in order for those dependencies to be easily replaceable during mocking, extension and refactoring.

 - `getClass`

 Suphple internally uses this method to hydrate entity instances.
 Those entities will usually rely on types that are either [provided](/docs/v1/service-provision) before the entity requests for them, or are instantiated at runtime.
 If you refer to the diagram in the [Basics](/docs/v1/basics/#anatomy-of-a-suphple-module), the numbered segments excluding 1, 2, and 7 all have auto-wiring enabled on their constructors.
 This implies you would hardly ever have the need to use this method directly.
 However, understanding how it works may prove beneficial in the way your object signatures are defined.

-Describe the fresh instance steps
+/// Describe the fresh instance steps

 ## Sub-provisions and super types
 Super classes aren't returned when consumers try to pull their sub classes because there's simply no way for the container to know a sub exists, given the way objects are being stored for fast retrieval i.e. direct lookup.
 However, providing base classes can be served to a known type of consumers.